syndio/data-engineer-interview/README.md

 ## Submission
 - Respond to the email you received for completing this exercise with:
-  - Zip file containing the code and sqlite db file as well as any additional files you believe might be necessary or helpful
+  - Zip file containing the ETL code, sqlite db file of your relation schema, and your query as well as any additional files you believe might be necessary or helpful
 - We'll run it and prepare feedback for the next part of the interview (if applicable)

 ## Notes